plugget/plugget-blender-addon/README.md

 # Plugget installer add-on
-A blender add-on to install [plugget](https://github.com/hannesdelbeke/plugget) packages
+A Blender add-on to install [plugget](https://github.com/hannesdelbeke/plugget) packages.<br>
+It uses native Blender UI with minimal dependencies to provide a simple but stable addon to get started with plugget.<br>
+For a more advanced UI, see the [plugget qt addon](https://github.com/plugget/plugget-qt) (WIP)

 <img src="https://user-images.githubusercontent.com/3758308/228056063-2c98f14b-1aea-4150-90b1-d8a0599e6b08.png" width="600"></img>